benyamindsmith/PythonMusings/README.md

 This is some code using the the BeautifulSoup package.
 I aim to make functions and tools that will pull and format website data.

 __check it out here:__ https://github.com/benyamindsmith/PythonMusings/tree/master/webscraping

+## 8)🏓Pong 🏓

+My take on a writing a classic game using the Kivy framework